Sociology at UM

 The University of Montana Sociology program includes a broad range of topics and issues, while allowing an in-depth focus in three contextual areas: Criminology, Inequality and Social Justice, and Rural and Environmental Change.
 Faculty and student interests range from social issues facing local communities, to national questions about the impact of legislation on poverty programs or the causes of criminal behavior, to global concerns such as climate change, and worldwide structures of inequality.
 We offer both an undergraduate Bachelor of Arts degree in Sociology (with the opportunity for an emphasis in one of our three option areas), and the only Master of Arts degree in Sociology in the state of Montana.

-If you are interested in studying in one of our degree programs and you have additional questions, or you would like to make an appointment to visit with the Department Chair, the Undergraduate Advising Coordinator, the Director of Graduate Studies, or other faculty members, please contact us.
+If you are interested in studying in one of our degree programs and you have additional questions, or you would like to make an appointment to visit with the Department Chair, the Undergraduate Advising Coordinator, the Director of Graduate Studies, or other faculty members, you can find contact information on our faculty and staff page.
 Those interested in graduate studies should visit the Graduate School website for application materials and additional information.